Thegaijin/RecipeAPI/README.md

 # RecipeAPI

 This is an API for an Recipes service using Flask.
-Users can register an account and login to create, save and share recipes.
+Users can register an account and login to create, edit, view and delete recipes.

+Add link to Heroku here